-- a) Appoint a representative from the monthly meeting to attend the annual sessions and continuing committee sessions in order to report on any relevant monthly meeting activities to the yearly meeting and to report back to the monthly meeting on all ILYM activities.
+- a) Appoint a representative from the monthly meeting to attend the annual sessions and continuing committee sessions in order to report on any relevant monthly meeting activities that need the attention of the yearly meeting and to report back to the monthly meeting on any relevant ILYM activities.
 Give the representative name and contact information to the administrative coordinator.
 Stay up to date on all Illinois Yearly Meeting minutes, concerns and issues.
 Report on ILYM happenings and address ILYM concerns as necessary in monthly business meetings. - b) Distribute the publications Among Friends, the annual Minute book, the Plummer Lecture, and any relevant announcements to local members and attenders. - c) Encourage and facilitate attendance and participation of all monthly meeting members/attenders to the Annual Session of Yearly Meeting and to Continuing Committee.

 - d) Prepare no more than a 700-word written annual State of the Society Report detailing the spiritual growth of the monthly meeting for the past year.
-Send a copy, preferably electronically, to the administrative coordinator usually by five weeks before the annual sessions. - e) Complete a statistical report of the number of members: resident, non-resident, over 18 years old, and under 18 years old.
+Send a copy, preferably electronically, to the administrative coordinator usually by five weeks before the annual sessions.
+See State of Society Reports section including queries in Faith and Practice: Illinois Yearly Meeting of the Religious Society of Friends, pages 136-139. - e) Complete a statistical report of the number of members: resident, non-resident, over 18 years old, and under 18 years old.
 Use the form provided by the administrative coordinator and return to the administrative coordinator usually by the first week in July. - f) Decide on an appropriate financial donation to ILYM and send to the treasurer.
 ILYM suggests an amount which is published in the minute book (see Table of Contents for page number) or available from the Finance Committee.
 It is helpful to give the donation early in ILYM's fiscal year.
 Quarterly donations are also acceptable. - g) Encourage members and attenders to serve on ILYM committees. - h) Send, when appropriate, memorial minutes of members and attenders of monthly meetings to the administrative coordinator for inclusion in the minute book by five weeks before the annual sessions.
 These minutes are generally less than 700 words.
-A representative from the monthly meeting is to be assigned to read each memorial during meeting for worship preceding the Fourth Session (Saturday) of the Annual Sessions.
 [See Memorials in this Handbook] - i) Participate in the assigned planning group for planning the Annual Sessions.